Youngsters in UK and Ireland to see wagering limits imposed, UEFA sign a partnership with bwin.

 Europe

-888 Holdings has won the auction for William Hill’s European operations.
+888 Holdings external linkExternal links are prohibited for William Hill’s European operations.
 888 fended off competition from Apollo Global Management with an over £2bn bid.
 Caesars Entertainment acquired William Hill in a £2.9bn deal, concluding one of the largest gaming mergers in history, but shortly after it looked to sell the British gambling giant’s European assets.

 When the sale was first announced, it was expected that William Hill’s European operations would go for about £1.5bn but soon several international sports betting and casino games operators were in the running and things heated up.
 Earlier this year, it was reported that German gaming group Tipico was involved, alongside other major gaming companies like Apollo Global Management and Betfred.
 However, after the recent withdrawal of Advent International, the process had become a three-horse race between Apollo, 888, and CVC Capital Partners (working with Tipico).